and-kal/second-brain/content/tech/Haskell.md

 #### `Data.Map`

+This module deals with ordered maps where values are associated with keys (like dictionaries in other programming languages).

 Some functions in `Data.Map` have the same name as functions from `Prelude` and `Data.List`.
 In order to avoid conflicts, you need to use a qualified import:

 ```haskell